gradle/actions/setup-gradle/README.md

 By default, if a failure is encountered when generating or submitting the dependency graph, the action will log the failure as a warning and continue.
 This allows your workflow to be resilient to dependency graph failures, in case dependency graph production is a side-effect rather than the primary purpose of a workflow.

-If instead you have a workflow that has a primary purpose to generate and submit a dependency graph, then it makes sense for this workflow to fail if the dependency graph cannot be generated or submitted.
-You can enable this behaviour with the `dependency-graph-continue-on-failure` parameter, which defaults to `true`.
+If instead, you have a workflow whose primary purpose is to generate and submit a dependency graph, it makes sense for this workflow to fail if the dependency graph cannot be generated or submitted.
+You can enable this behavior with the `dependency-graph-continue-on-failure` parameter, which defaults to `true`.

 ```yaml
 # Ensure that the workflow Job will fail if the dependency graph cannot be submitted